 Studies included in a meta-analysis should be graded for quality of evidence.
 The quality of evidence should be clearly stated.
-The results of a meta-analysis should be reported according to relevant standards.
+The results of a metaanalysis should be reported according to relevant standards.

-When combining a number of trials it is essential to assess the quality of the data that are to be combined.
-A meta-analysis of low quality data will not yield a high quality effect estimate.
+When combining a number of trials, it is essential to assess the quality of the data that are to be combined.
+A meta-analysis of low-quality data will not yield a high-quality effect estimate.
+Study quality must be evaluated using a recognised tool and reported, and it should be explicitly taken into consideration in the interpretation of the findings of the analysis.
+The tool used must be appropriate to the design of the study being assessed.

 A trial may be of genuinely poor quality due to inadequate study design, or it may be poorly reported irrespective of the actual study quality.
 It can be anticipated that a poor quality study will generate a biased estimate of effect.
 A poorly reported study may be of good quality, but there is insufficient information to safely draw that conclusion.
-However, a well designed study will typically adhere to good reporting quidelines.
+However, a well-designed study will typically adhere to good reporting guidelines.

-The CONSORT statement was developed to give guidance on best practice for reporting RCTs.
-(42) CONSORT includes a 25 item checklist of key characteristics (such as trial design, endpoints, technologies, blinding) that must be included in the reporting of an RCT.
+The CONSORT statement was developed to give guidance on best practice for reporting RCTs.(49) CONSORT includes a 25 item checklist of key characteristics (such as trial design, endpoints, technologies, blinding) that must be included in the reporting of an RCT.
 A trial that reports according to the checklist provides sufficient information to accurately gauge study quality.
 CONSORT is based on a standard two-group parallel study design, but variations are available for other randomised study designs.
-Standards are also available for the reporting of observational studies (STROBE) and the meta-analysis of observational studies (MOOSE).
-(43;44)
+Standards are also available for the reporting of observational studies (STROBE) and the meta-analysis of observational studies (MOOSE).^(50, 51)

 While guidelines for reporting strive to improve standards, they do not provide an explicit means of assessing study quality.
-There are a number of systems available for grading the quality of evidence presented in a study, including GRADE(45) and the NHMRC Designation of Levels of Evidence.(46) The level of evidence is primarily driven by the study design with an RCT providing the best evidence.
-The GRADE system can also be applied to studies of diagnostic test accuracy where different consideration apply.(47)
+There are a number of systems available for grading the quality of evidence presented in a study, including GRADE(52) and the NHMRC Designation of Levels of Evidence.(53) The level of evidence is primarily driven by the study design with an RCT providing the best evidence.
+The GRADE system can also be applied to studies of diagnostic test accuracy where different considerations apply.(54)

 There are also guidelines and standards available for the reporting of meta-analyses.
-The QUORUM statement lists the key features of a meta-analysis that should be clearly reported (for example, study selection, data abstraction, heterogeneity assessment).(48) The QUORUM statement has been revised to encompass advances in systematic reviews and is now known as PRISMA.(49) An equivalent standard, the QUADAS statement, outlines the critical elements when reporting a meta-analysis of diagnostic test accuracy studies.(50)
+The QUORUM statement lists the key features of a meta-analysis that should be clearly reported (for example, study selection, data abstraction, heterogeneity assessment).(55) The QUORUM statement has been revised to encompass advances in systematic reviews and is now known as PRISMA.(56) An equivalent standard, the QUADAS statement, outlines the critical elements when reporting a meta-analysis of diagnostic test accuracy studies.(57) Network meta-analyses represent an additional level of complexity over and above head-to-head analyses, and a framework is available for evaluating the confidence in the results of a network meta-analysis.(58) Critical appraisal of meta-analyses is very important as a poorly conducted analysis can provide a very inaccurate estimate of treatment effect, irrespective of the quality of the data that has been used.